kebin20/learning-journal/README.md

 Future JS will be implemented for:
 - Seeing more posts after clicking the view more
-- Changing the menu to a hamburger menu when it's in mobile mode
+- Changing the menu to a hamburger menu when it's in mobile mode (COMPLETE)